 Assessing current security gaps

 Start by mapping vulnerabilities across your existing operations.
 Document each site's entry points, high-value asset locations, and historical incident patterns.
 Identify coverage gaps where theft or safety incidents occur repeatedly.
-Calculate the true cost of current security failures including equipment loss, project delays, and administrative overhead.
+Calculate the full cost of current security gaps, including equipment loss, project delays, and administrative overhead.

 Evaluate your technology infrastructure honestly.
 Catalog existing cameras, access control systems, and monitoring capabilities at each site.
 Note integration limitations, scalability constraints, and operational inefficiencies.
 This assessment reveals the gap between current capabilities and future needs as your company grows.

 Quantify the business impact of security gaps using your KPIs.
 How do security incidents affect your Schedule Performance Index?
 What percentage of project margins disappear to unrecovered subcontractor damages?
-How many hours do project managers waste on incident investigations?
-These metrics build the business case for scalable security investments.
+How many hours do project leaders spend on incident investigations?
+These metrics help justify scalable security investments.

 Choosing scalable technologies